ubiquity/rpc-handler/docs/system-patterns.md

 6.  `Permit2RpcManager` determines its *starting* RPC using round-robin.
 7. It enters its iterative loop:
     - Attempts `executeRpcCall` with the current RPC URL.
-    - If successful, returns the result to `deno-server.ts`.
+    - If successful, returns the result.
     - If it fails, tries the next RPC.
-8. If successful, `deno-server.ts` constructs a JSON-RPC response and sends it back to the client with CORS headers.
+8.  `deno-server.ts` collects the result(s) or error(s) for each request.
-9. If all RPCs fail, `Permit2RpcManager` throws an error, which `deno-server.ts` catches and returns as a JSON-RPC error response to the client.
+9.  `deno-server.ts` constructs a single or batch JSON-RPC response and sends it back to the client with CORS headers.